-This course is designed to give the student a deeper exposure of the history of Israel with emphasis on the sovereignty of God and his plan in bringing forth the Messiah.
+This course is designed to give the student a deeper exposure of the birth of the Kingdom of Israel with emphasis on the sovereignty of God and his plan in bringing forth the Messiah.
+Key books to be covered in this course will be 1 Samuel to Chronicles.
 Various aspects of the Sovereignty of God in history will be examined through the background of each book, along with key events, political and geographical impact, and significant spiritual themes.